BlueberryOreo/ProCap/README.md

 ## 📢 News
 * **[2026-01-26]** The paper is accepted by **ICLR 2026**! 🎉
+* **[2026-02-02]** 🚀 Code Release: We have released the full training and inference code for ProCap!
-* **[Coming Soon]** We are currently organizing the code and checkpoints.
-They will be released shortly.
-Please star ⭐ this repo to get notifications!
+* **[Coming Soon]** 📦 Model Zoo: We are currently uploading the pre-trained checkpoints and processed datasets to Hugging Face and NetDisk.
+Stay tuned and star ⭐ our repo for updates!

 ## 🏠 Abstract
 This repository contains the official implementation of the paper **"Imagine How to Change: Explicit Procedure Modeling for Change Captioning"**.